-This spectrum of ranks is most often used to describe ascendant humans - those who have spectacular powers for some reason or another, or perhaps alien beings and the like.
-A few exceptional 'normals' may have ability scores that fall within this neighborhood, as a human's Fighting score may range as high as Amazing (50) rank, but for the most part this area is where you'll find the super powered population.
+This spectrum of ranks is most often used to describe ascendant humans - those who have spectacular powers for some reason or another, or perhaps inhuman beings of some sort.
+A few exceptional 'normals' may have ability scores that fall within this neighborhood, as a human's Fighting score may range as high as Amazing (50) rank, but this area is where you'll find a majority of the super-powered population.

 Supers typically have one or more ability scores in this range, though most of theirs still reflect their basic, human nature.
 Many of their powers will fall into this category, however, which is what makes most super humans, well, super.
 Sure, the right power at Feeble (2) rank can do a lot of damage if wielded properly, but the same one with Unearthly (100) might can dish out that much more.